The-Noah/bzflag-launcher/README.md

 ### Config

 In the folder that the executable is installed in, create a file called `config.txt`.
-Each setting is on it's own line and has the format `key`=`value`.
+Each setting is on it's own line and has the format `key=value`.

 ### Keys